 3rd Division — Happo Navy

 Voiced by: Koichi Hashimoto (JP), Kyle Igneczi (EN)

 Debut: Chapter 704 (Manga), Episode 632 (Anime)

-Don Chinjao's elder grandson, a member of the Chinjao Family and the 13th leader of the Happo Navy.
-He was a participant in the Corrida Coliseum along with Chinjao and his brother Boo.
-The three had a hidden agenda to investigate a weapons trade that the Donquixote Family was involved in.
+The elder son of Don Chinjao, a member of the Chinjao Family and the 13th leader of the Happo Navy.
+He is a participant in the Corrida Coliseum along with Chinjao and his brother Boo.
+The three have a hidden agenda to investigate a weapons trade that the Donquixote Family was involved in.

 After Doflamingo's defeat, he and the Happo Navy become, through lottery with their allies, the 3rd division of Luffy's fleet.

 - Apologises a Lot: Goes down on his knees and begs for forgiveness from a Colosseum doctor despite having already apologized three times.

 - Armor-Piercing Slap: Gives one to Baby 5 to prevent her from killing herself after she has taken his dare seriously.

 - Arranged Marriage: He was arranged by his grandpa to marry the daughter of the Nippo Navy's general, in order to merge the 2 navies together.
 Though he releases Sai from it after the latter proves his worth by breaking his drill head.